MikkelSol/Portfolio/README.md

-# Welcome to my (Mikkel Solbakken) portfolio page!
+# Welcome to my, Mikkel Solbakken, portfolio page!

 Here are some of my projects: